Alex Mathie: Newcastle United

 In July 1993, Mathie moved from Cappielow to Kevin Keegan's Newcastle United in a deal worth £250,000.
 He scored a "world class" goal on his debut in a 4–2 win over Sheffield Wednesday at St James' Park on 13 September.
 Unable to dislodge Peter Beardsley and Andy Cole from the starting line-up, he went on to make a further 15 Premier League appearances in 1993–94, all from the bench, and scored in wins over Coventry City and West Ham United.
-He started just four games in 1994–95 and scored another goal against West Ham before he was sold on to George Burley's Ipswich Town in February 1995 for £500,000.
+He started just four games in 1994–95 and scored another goal against West Ham before he was sold to George Burley's Ipswich Town in February 1995 for £500,000.

 Ipswich Town

 Mathie scored on his Ipswich debut in a 2–1 win against Southampton, one of only seven league wins that season as the "Blues" went on to be relegated out of the top-flight in 1994–95.
 Mathie played in the club's famous 9–0 defeat to Manchester United at Old Trafford on 4 March 1995.
 He scored 19 goals in 1995–96 to become the club's joint top-scorer (with Ian Marshall).
 His 18 First Division goals also made him the sixth-highest scorer.
 This tally included a hat-trick in a 3–0 win over Sunderland at Portman Road on 2 September.
 He hit nine goals in 17 appearances in 1996–97 but did not feature after picking up an injury in October.
 Mathie scored 16 goals in 45 games in the 1997–98 season, and hit a hat-trick in a 5–0 win over rivals Norwich City on 21 February.
 The "Tractor Boys" reached the play-offs, but were beaten over two legs by Charlton Athletic.
-Mathie scored twice in the opening ten games of the 1998–99 season before he was sold on to Paul Sturrock's Dundee United for around £700,000 in October 1998.
+Mathie scored twice in the opening ten games of the 1998–99 season before he was sold to Paul Sturrock's Dundee United for around £700,000 in October 1998.